Makhana Namkeen is low fat, tasty snack that is also great for health. Check out the easy recipe to make it.

 - Remove from pan and keep aside.

-- Heat the remaining ghee in the pan and fry almonds and Cashew nuts until brown.
+- Heat the remaining ghee in the pan and fry almonds, Cashew nuts and melon seeds until brown.

 - Remove and keep aside.